 Salivating for seafood, tacos, pizza, a breakfast pastry, wings or mac 'n cheese?
 There's a food truck menu waiting for you.

 The Immortal Lobster

-“We’re the most exclusive (food) truck in Charleston,” Jerry Maus said.
+“We’re the most exclusive (food) truck in Charleston,” Jared Maus said.
 “We bring a seafood that really didn’t exist here…to an already-existing seafood-loving city.

 The family-owned venture is also all about promoting other local businesses and protecting the environment.
 That means utilizing local businesses for products and ingredients, recycling and encouraging the community to do the same.

-From toasted, split-top buns—stemming from Lowcountry-area bakeries—to lobster pulled straight from Palmetto State waterways and/or Maine, the truck’s kitchen uses many fresh, locally-sourced and sustainable products to concoct menu items.
+From toasted, split-top buns—stemming from Lowcountry-area bakeries—to lobster pulled straight from Maine, the truck’s kitchen uses many fresh, locally-sourced and sustainable products to concoct menu items.
 Try three different lobster roll types—the traditional “Maine” style served chilled with mayo; the most popular “Connecticut” style served poached in butter; and a heated twist on the traditional style, made with spicy aioli.

 Don’t forget to save room for dessert—the decadent, New England-based whoopie pies just $5 apiece.
 Other top menu items include the lobster grilled cheese and lobster mac ‘n cheese.
 All entrée items come with a side of potato chips and Cole slaw—or mac ‘n cheese for an added charge.

 It’s not hard to see why the truck has a host of awards for best food truck, getting both local and national recognition.